aknackiron/testdroid-documentation/appium/faq/index.md

 # Why I'm getting an error "Project <...> cannot be used for type APPIUM_ANDROID"?

-Appium projects must be either "Appium Android" or "Appium iOS" by project type in Testdroid.
-Simpliest way is to let Testdroid to create the project for you.
+Appium projects must be either "Appium Android" or "Appium iOS" by project type in Bitbar Testing.
+Simpliest way is to let Bitbar Testing to create the project for you.
 This can be done easily by using a new project name in your Appium script.